Showing featured properties

 from Ripon 2016-04-22

 A charming Lakeland 'snug' with views of Skiddaw, Barf Cottage is situated in the tranquil village on the edge of Derwentwater.
-Within an easy 20 minute walk to the market town of Keswick the cottage is a stone throw away from the local pub The Farmers Arms, a 5 minute walk from 'The Chalet' tearooms and restaurant and a 10 minute walk to Derwent and Nicole End Marinas.
-Recently refurbished, the cottage retains all the original features of a traditional Lakeland cottage yet at the same time offers modern fixtures, comfort and style.
+Within an easy 20 minute walk to the market town of Keswick the cottage is a stone throw away from the local pub The Farmers Arms, a 5 minute walk from 'The Chalet' tearooms and a 10 minute walk to Derwent and Nicole End Marinas.
+The cottage retains all the original features of a traditional Lakeland home yet at the same time offers modern fixtures, comfort and style.
 A small yet characterful front garden has outdoor seating to enjoy that 'post hike' drink on sunny afternoons and evenings.
 The cottage serves as a wonderful bolthole for couples, small groups of friends or families.

-Apartment 3 is part of the Bridge House Complex which offers private parking for two cars, large gardens and a tennis court.
+Gold award winning Apartment 3 is part of the Bridge House Complex which offers private parking for two cars, large shared garden and a tennis court.

 Built in 1880, this traditional Lakeland cottage was originally constructed to house teachers in the old school (now the Rawnsley Centre) opposite.
 Retaining many original features, and simple stylish decoration, this centrally located house has views of Skiddaw and Latrigg to the front, and a magnificent mountain vista to the rear.
 The property is a mere two minutes' walk to the heart of Keswick.